claclark/Cottontail/README.md

 # Annotative Indexing

-Unified indexing.
-Currently supports traditional inverted indices, links, graph structures, JSON, other structured text, dynamic indices, and transactions.
-Planned support for regular expressions and dense retrieval.
+A unified approach to indexing that currently supports inverted indices, links, graph structures, JSON, other structured text, dynamic indices, and transactions, with planned support for regular expressions and dense retrieval.